binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 [torch.DoubleTensor of size 4x1]
 ```

-We can see that in Numpy, the operation is straighforward, and was cleanly translated from the mathematical formula.
+We can see that in Numpy, the operation is straightforward, and was cleanly translated from the mathematical formula.
 In Torch is is not so simple.
 Even replacing ```torch.exp(-A) + 1``` with ```1 + torch.exp(-A)``` won't work, as type coercion in Lua can make sense of the latter.
 Then we run into a scalar/matrix division problem due to the same reason, so we need to fall back to an element-by-element division using the Tensor's apply method.
 That seems woefully inefficient though.
-Wouldnt it be nice if we could do a matrix operation to get the inverse of each element?
+Wouldn't it be nice if we could do a matrix operation to get the inverse of each element?
 There isn't a built in method, but we can construct a couple.

 ###Torch:
 ```lua